saifhaq/alma/README.md

 ## How to contribute:

 Contributions are welcome!
-If you have a new conversion option you would like to add, so the whole community can benefit, or a new feature, please open a pull request.
+If you have a new conversion option or feature you would like to add so that the whole community can benefit, please open a pull request!
 We are always looking for new conversion options, and we are happy to help you get started with adding a new conversion option.

 ### Conversion Options